csebe/anchors_redactor_plugin/README.md

 - adds anchors at the start of the current paragraph (be it P, H1, H2...)
 - allows auto generating anchors from all H1,H2...H6 tags found in the text.
 It generates automatically the anchor names.
 - allows generating a very basic table of contents, based on all found anchors.
+- indicates visually where anchors created with this addon (class="anchors") are in text (Thanks to Karl Dilkington for contribution)
+- allows deletion of all anchors created using this addon (class="anchors"), to start anew.

 Limitations/Issues:
 - Was not tested in complex HTML, like one that is copy/pasted from Word for example.
 It was tested only clean HTML.
 However, Redactor is cleaning any copy/pasted html from Word by default, so we should be safe.
-- Doesn't indicate visually that an anchor is present in the text (in "normal" view mode).
-TBD if Redactor offers a solution for this.
 - Doesn't allow modifying existing anchors in GUI, just blindly adding new ones.
-For any modification or deletion, the HTML view should be used.
+For any modification, the HTML view should be used.
 - It adds an empty <span></span> each time it is used without any pre-selected text.
 This is probably inoffensive but a bit annoying.
 - there is no automatic registering in Concrete 5.7, it needs altering some files manually.
 - the TOC indentation is really ugly...
 I have tried with &nbsp; only, but by default Redactor eliminates multiple &nbsps at saving time, so it was destroyiung the "tree" like structure.